dstarnowski/geoMikroTik/README.md

 # geoMikroTik
 MikroTik script to geolocate the device with just WiFi.

+What is needed: Any MikroTik device with RouterOS system and a WiFi card.

 Usage:
 1. Obtain the Google API Key for Geolocation API: https://developers.google.com/maps/documentation/geolocation/get-api-key